Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 1. Don’t Worry About the Future

-You always have to consider the future.
+You have to consider the future.
 Like it or not, it's coming.
-If you’re advised not to worry about it, you could lose focus on your long-term financial goals
+If you’re told not to worry about it, you could lose focus on your long-term financial goals.

-One day, the recession will end and your finances will likely be more stable.
-Before you make any financial choices, think about how they will affect your net worth in a few years.
-For example, taking money from your 401(k) to pay bills could mean giving up tens of thousands of dollars in retirement because you'd lose the compound interest your money would have earned.
+Before you make any financial decision, think about how it could affect your finances in a few years.
+For example, taking money from your 401(k) to pay bills could derail your retirement plans.

 Our advice: The better course is to explore other ways to meet your current needs besides turning to credit cards or your retirement savings.

-2. Hold Out Until You Find the Perfect Job
+2. Don’t Hold Out Until You Find the Perfect Job

 Things cost money.
 And in tough times, they seem to cost more.
 You need a job to cover your expenses.

 While you may have unemployment benefits to help cover the bills while you’re job-hunting, holding out for the perfect new job could be a mistake.
-Unemployment benefits don't last forever, and a long gap on your resume could hurt your future prospects when you try to rejoin the workforce.
+Unemployment benefits don't last forever, and a long gap on your resume could hurt your future prospects.

-The danger of watching the stock market is that your fear of losing money could push you to sell at the wrong time.
+The danger of watching the stock market is that your fear of losing money could push you to sell at a bad time.

-If you have money invested in a 401(k) or IRA, it’s natural to think you should do something during a recession.
-You may hear that it’s smart to buy stocks at rock bottom prices, or that you should sell before the stock market plunges.
+If you have money invested in a 401(k), IRA, or taxable brokerage account, it’s tempting to think you should do something during a recession.
+You may hear that you should sell before the stock market plunges.

-Experts recommend you avoid selling or buying out of fear.
-Have a portfolio that’s balanced the right way for your individual tolerance for risk and your age.
+Don’t sell out of fear—this advice comes straight from investing experts like Warren Buffett.
+Have a portfolio that’s balanced for your individual tolerance, taking into consideration risk appetite and your age.
 If you’re in your 20s or 30s, you have many decades for the market to right itself.
-No one—not even the experts—can accurately time the market.
+Remember, no one—not even the experts—can accurately time the market.

-If you leave your money invested, your account balance could dip.
-Recoveries are inevitable after recessions, so eventually your investments are likely to bounce back.
+Leaving your money invested means you’ll likely see your account balance dip.
+Recoveries are inevitable after recessions, so eventually your investments should bounce back—and they generally do.
 If you sell, though, you lock in the losses.

 Our advice: The wise way to invest is to create a sound, long-term plan that you stick to even in turbulent times.
-When the market is rocky, you’re better off avoiding your financial statements or obsessively following stock market news.
+When the market is rocky, don’t read your financial statements or obsessively follow stock market news.
+Financial planners often refer to this as shutting out the noise.
 Instead, just stay the course.

 4. Don’t Worry About Paying Down Debt